 Stripping A Dunny

 I guess 3" Dunnys don't come blank any more (maybe they never did).
 Anyway, to get a blank canvas to start from, I had to sacrifice an existing design.
-I found a MISHKA blind box Dunny on-salt at Amazon so I started from that.
+I found a MISHKA blind box Dunny on-sale at Amazon so I started from that.
 I'd read that acetone works well to strip the designs of vinyl toys but I don't recommend it.
 It sort of worked but then I tried regular old lacquer thinner and it just came off immediately.
 So, if you do this, use lacquer thinner.

 Painting the Dunny